pocheshire/BottomNavigationBar/README.md

 // Disable the left bar on tablets and behave exactly the same on mobile and tablets instead.
 _bottomBar.NoTabletGoodness();

-// Use the dark theme.
-Ignored on mobile when there are more than three tabs.
+// Show all titles even when there's more than three tabs. mBottomBar.UseFixedMode();

-_bottomBar.UseDarkTheme(true);
+// Use the dark theme
+_bottomBar.UseDarkTheme();

 // Set the color for the active tab.
 Ignored on mobile when there are more than three tabs.
 _bottomBar.SetActiveTabColor("#009688");